 Shen Fu (born c.
 1763).
 Shen Fu's work is available in Penguin Classics in Six Records of a Floating Life.

 Ping Fu is VP and Chief Entrepreneur Officer at 3D Systems.
 She co-founded Geomagic, a 3D imaging software company, which was later acquired by 3D Systems.
 Previously, Ping was involved in the NCSA Mosaic software that led to Netscape and Internet Explorer.
 In 2005, she was named 'Entrepreneur of the Year' by Inc. Magazine.
 Ping serves on the National Advisory Council on Innovation and Entrepreneurship at the Department of Commerce and on the board of directors at the Long Now Foundation.

-Leading REBT psychotherapist Daniel Fryer is a former journalist and writer, with an MSc in rational-emotive and cognitive behaviour therapy (REBT), a diploma in clinical hypnosis and another in cognitive behavioural hypnotherapy.
-A therapist since 2004, he works for The Priory Hospital in Bristol, runs his own private clinic (also in Bristol) and is a consultant at the occupational health division of walk-in private health care company, Medicentre, based in London, Waterloo.
-Prior to this, he was based full time in London (he moved to Bristol in 2016), and worked as a psychotherapist for ten years at the Royal Brompton Hospital specialising in pain control.
-He also ran two successful practices in London Victoria and Clapham, taught CBT and hypnotherapy on college courses, developed several specialist workshops, and gave regular talks on mental health and well-being topics.
+Highly experienced and sought after REBT psychotherapist Daniel Fryer is a former journalist with an MSc in rational-emotive and cognitive behaviour therapy, a diploma in clinical hypnosis and another in cognitive behavioural hypnotherapy.
+A therapist since 2004; he works for The Priory Hospital in Bristol, runs his own private clinic (also in Bristol) and is a consultant at the occupational health division of a private health care company.
+Prior to this, he was based full-time in London (he moved to Bristol in 2016).
+He worked as a specialist for ten years at the Royal Brompton Hospital, treating psychogenic pain conditions, and ran two successful London-based practices.
+He has lectured on college courses, developed specialist workshops, and gives regular talks on mental health and wellbeing topics.